FOR PRE-TEENS & TEENS

 A crafting or art workspace with a white table, two dark blue chairs, and organized art supplies including paints, brushes, scissors, and paper.
 There is a decorative mirror on the wall above the table.

-• Therapy for Teens (ages 13–18)
+• Therapy for Pre-Teens and Teens (ages 12–18)

 A cozy living room corner with a gray armchair with a red cushion, a white side table, a beige lamp, a mug, a clock, and books on the shelf.
 There is also a framed art print of a wave on the wall and a window with sheer curtains.